WHY TRAIL RUNNING SHOES ARE ESSENTIAL FOR OFF-ROAD SUCCESS

 Trail running shoes utilise innovative materials to make them better equipped to withstand unpredictable conditions.
 Some are also waterproof, but in terms of whether your run requires this feature depends on the conditions you run in.

 If you're running in shallow snow, or on dew-covered grass, a waterproof shoe can be helpful and prevent your socks from getting wet.
-As soon as you're in deeper snow, or running through puddles that splash over ankle height, a waterproof shoe becomes as effective at keeping the water in as well as preventing it from getting in.
+As soon as you're in deeper snow, or running through puddles that splash over ankle height, a waterproof shoe is just as effective at keeping the water in.
 Running in a pool of water for any period of time will likely cause problems, so it's often better to consider a shoe which drains well, as opposed to being designed to keep the water out.

 Cushioning